-Historic South Downtown (HSD) is soliciting proposals for capital projects or for operations in identified priority areas that align with HSD values and principles.
+Historic South Downtown is soliciting proposals for our second round of grants supporting capital projects or operations.
+Successful projects will serve Pioneer Square and/or the Chinatown-International District in identified priority areas that align with Historic South Downtown values and principles.
 Please read through all of the information in this Request for Proposals (RFP) before starting your application.

 All application material must be submitted by email to:

-Weekly Open Office Hours: Weekly drop-in office hours will be available in Chinatown-International District and in Pioneer Square.
-The schedule will be announced at the proposer’s conferences and published on the HSD website at historicsouthdowntown.org/grants
+- Weekly Open Office Hours: Weekly drop-in office hours will be available in Chinatown-International District and in Pioneer Square.
+The schedule will be announced at the Grant Information Sessions and published on this page.

 Types of Projects to be Funded

-HSD intends to provide both capital and operations funding.
+Historic South Downtown intends to provide both capital and operations funding.
 A capital project is defined as one that leads to the creation or renovation of the built environment.
 There will be no minimum financial dollar amount that defines capital.
-Please see the Priority Funding Areas section, below, for further detail regarding the intended use of HSD funds.
+Please see the Priority Funding Areas section, below, for further detail regarding the intended use of Historic South Downtown funds.

 What we don’t fund

 - Affordable housing development or renovation of specific URM structures, however, we will consider applications to fund associated costs that contribute to the vitality and integration with the neighborhood (e.g., feasibility and predevelopment for ground floor retail, affordable commercial space, community space/facilities, system improvement and integration, etc.)